Beast

 General Attributes

 The seronfalide is a bird that appears in the Liber floridus of Lambert of Saint-Omer.
 It has a one line description: Seronfalides aves in insulis habitant (Seronfalides are birds that live on islands).
 No other description of it is provided.
-This bird is most likely the stymphalis.
+Based on Isidore's description of of the bird that lives on islands, this bird is most likely the stymphalis.